Variational Learning of Disentangled Representations: Experiments

 \textbf{Optimal disentanglement: } Since the Swiss Roll is sliced at the center and label noise is applied uniformly, marginalizing over labels yields a symmetric spiral centered along the roll—i.e., the marginal posterior $p(z \mid x)$ is label-invariant.
 In contrast, the conditional component retains a noisy but informative signal, with a uniform noise level of $\rho=0.3$.
 As a result, the Bayes optimal classifier trained on any realistic representation is upper-bounded at 70\% accuracy.

 \textbf{Results: } Figure~\ref{fig:noisy_swiss_roll} presents qualitative and quantitative results, showing that \methodname{} both models the label noise accurately and effectively disentangles shared and condition-specific structure.
-Notably, \methodname{} captures the marginal data distribution, successfully recovering the expected spiral pattern, as shown in Figure~\ref{fig:noisy_swiss_roll}B (right).
+Notably, \methodname{} captures the marginal data distribution, successfully recovering the expected spiral pattern, as shown in Figure~\ref{fig:noisy_swiss_roll}B.

 Additionally, the results in Table \ref{table:noisy_swiss_roll} show that \methodname\ achieves the lowest deviation from the optimal Bayes classifier and minimal information leakage between latent variables, while preserving reconstruction quality.
+This confirms that label information is concentrated in $w$ while $z$ remains both informative and label-invariant.